A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Simulations

 \section{Simulations}

-In this section, we assess the performance of the DOS method by comparing it with various proportion estimators from the literature.
+In this section, we assess the performance of the DOS-Storey methods ($\hat{\pi}_1^1, \hat{\pi}_1^{1/2}$ and $\hat{\pi}_1^{a}$) by comparing them with various proportion estimators from the literature in terms of their bias, standard deviation (SD), and root mean squared error (RMSE).

-The choice of $\alpha$ impacts the estimated change-point location.
-As $\alpha$ increases, the estimated change-point location tends to occur earlier, leading to a more conservative proportion estimate on average.
-We conduct the simulations using $\alpha = 1/2$ and $\alpha = 1$.
+The simulation setting considers the Gaussian mean testing problem, $H_0: \mu = 0$ against $H_1: \mu >0$.
+The test statistics $T_i$ follow a $N(0,1)$ distribution under the null hypotheses and $N(\mu_1,1)$ with $\mu_1>0$ under the alternative.
+One-sided $p$-values are calculated from the test statistics as $p_i = 1 - \Phi(T_i)$ where $\Phi$ is the standard Gaussian CDF.
+We consider a fixed proportion of false null hypotheses.
+That is, for a sample of size $n$, and a given false null proportion $\pi_1$, the number of false null test statistics is set to $\lfloor n\pi_1 \rfloor$.

+The adaptive estimator $\hat{\pi}_1^a$ depends on a threshold $\tau$, as described in Algorithm \ref{alg:dos_adaptive}.
+After experimenting with various constant values for $\tau$, we found that setting $\tau = n^{-1/2}$ best adapts to sparse and dense cases.
+This threshold, commonly regarded as the boundary for sparsity in theoretical analyses (e.g., \cite{Meinshausen2006}), will be used in the simulations below.

-The simulations in Section B.4 of the Supplementary Material show that excluding the values from the beginning of the sequence $d(i)$ does not affect the estimates.
-Therefore, in practice, there is no need to exclude any values when computing the estimates using the DOS method.
+The simulations in Section C.1 of the Supplementary Material show that excluding the values from the beginning of the sequence $d(i)$ does not affect the estimates in practice.
+Therefore, we do not exclude any values when computing the estimates using the DOS method, i.e. we set $nc_n = 1$.